pyrustic/pyrustic/README.md

 - To run a `View`, call the `build()` method which will execute `on_build()` and will return the content of the `_body` instance variable.
 The `build_pack()` method builds the `View` then calls the method `pack()` on the `body` in a single call.
 Same stuff with `build_grid()` and `build_place()`.
 The method `build_wait()` is used for `View` built with a `Toplevel` as `_body`, thus, execution of the next instructions is paused until the destruction of the `View`.
 To destroy a `View`, call the method `destroy()`.
 - About application publishing, read [this](#application-publishing).

-Note: Initializing your project with the `kstart` command in the `Manager` will create the `pyrustic_data` folder at the root of your project (`ROOT_DIR`).
+Note: Initializing your project with the `init` command in the `Manager` will create the `pyrustic_data` folder at the root of your project (`ROOT_DIR`).
 Take a look at this folder.
-The command `build` will store packages inside this folder after consuming some data from configuration files in the same folder.
+The command `pkg` will build and store packages inside this folder after consuming some data from configuration files in the same folder.

 A better tutorial will come later.
-Use the `kstart` command in the `Manager` to get an equivalent of a graphical `Hello World` demo project, then explore the contents of your project.
+Use the `init` command in the `Manager` to get an equivalent of a graphical `Hello World` demo project, then explore the contents of your project.
 Start with `main.py`, then `view/main_view.py`.
 Good luck !

 <!-- Documentation -->
 ## Documentation